 - The first CFC helped define glaucoma as a neurodegenerative disease and shifted the focus of research to protecting retinal nerve cells.

 - The second CFC team is identifying new biomarkers to indicate the earliest signs of glaucoma and help guide treatment to preserve vision.

-- The team has identified 8 possible new biomarkers and is continuing to test and validate these new measures for glaucoma.
+- The team has identified several new biomarkers and is continuing to test and validate these new measures for glaucoma.